morejava/Smartbox-software/doc/smartbox-configuration.md

 Section name is `[controld]`

-Enable this module (true or false)
+Enable this module if you want to control actuators via the connected relays.

     CONTROLD_ENABLED=false